You have questions; we have answers.

 We generate our own seed every year, again ensuring optimal phytochemical profile and plant health.
 Some of our varieties were grandfathered into the hemp program in 2014.

 How were the hemp genetics for Charlotte’s Web created?

-The parent lines and our main production hemp variety often referred to as “Charlotte’s Web,” was developed by The Stanley Brothers many, many years ago from the seed bank the Stanley’s had collected over the years.
+The parent lines and our main production hemp variety often referred to as “Charlotte’s Web,” was developed by our founders many, many years ago from the seed bank they had collected over the years.
 Most of these seeds have domestic origins and are adapted for the Colorado climate.
 These plants are rigorously maintained and analyzed to ensure a consistent end product.
 We have never released these seeds or these varieties.
 When customers purchase Charlotte’s Web, they can be confident they are getting the same product, and the same unique variety, in every bottle.
 Wouldn’t it be awful to find a product that finally works for you and then having that product be entirely different the next time you buy it?
 We think so, that’s why we are so stringent about our consistency and quality, so every bottle is the same, time after time, year after year.